 - Newer anticonvulsants: lack of medical data and trials during pregnancy

-- Choice of treatment depends on type of seizure and which substance enables optimal control of treatment.
+- The choice of treatment depends on the type of seizure and which substance enables optimal control of seizures.